wnstn/winstonhearn-current/content/wrote/2020/bernie-is-not-an-organizer.md

 ---

 _I’m going preface this by admitting that the candidate I support in the primaries is Elizabeth Warren.
-It’s also important for me to say that if Bernie is the candidate, I will be so excited to campaign for him and vote for him.
+It’s also important for me to say that if Bernie is the eventual nominee, I will be so excited to campaign for him and vote for him.
 Ok._

 In the past few months I’ve encountered an argument for Bernie about how if he were elected president, he would represent a completely new model for the Presidency.
 This argument is best summarized by the In These Times piece “[What a Bernie Sanders Presidency would Look Like](https://inthesetimes.com/features/Bernie-Sanders-presidency-climate-mobilization.html)” that argues Bernie, unlike past presidents, would be an Organizer in Chief.
 And because he’s an organizer, he’d have a movement behind him that would be disruptive against the political status quo and allow him to pass the ambitious policy proposals he’s campaigning on.